burlesonbiblechurch/bbcyouth/_posts/2011-10-05-youth-has-moved-to-wednesdays.md

 ---
-layout: post
+layout: "post"
-author: Phillip
+author: "Phillip"
-excerpt: |
+excerpt:
   As of today, Wednesday, October 5th, Youth will meet on Wednesdays from 7-9pm.
   We usually start of with a game or two, have some snacks, and then dig into God's word.
 Join us!